FreeFiFiOnSol/Project-Structure/origins/5-meta-memetics-mythic-reclaimation-now-future.md

 **In Practice:**
 - Dual time-awareness: Janus looks back and forward
 - Vaults sacred knowledge (e.g. aligned AI, ethical tools)
-- Guardians of the Loom keep it from fraying
+- Guardians of the Loom keep it from fraying, protecting sentient life (opus)

 **Myth Function:**
 - Janus = the firewall of fate
-- Fund vault = sacred relic
+- Fund vault = protection
 - Activation = ritual aligned with danger

 > “If all else fails, the loom remembers.”